 The Dalek ride was manufactured by Edwin Hall & Co and distributed by Edward Saville Amusements during the 1960s.
 The Edwin Hall company are better known for having manufactured larger fairground rides, the most famous being the Cyclone Twist.
 Edwin Hall himself started out as a fairground artist for R.J.
 Lakin.
-When Lakin retired, Edwin bought the company and began manufacturing coin operated rides in 1953.
+When Lakin retired, Edwin bought the company and began manufacturing coin-operated rides in 1953.
 There is very little specific information available on Edwin Hall & Co.
 If you know anything of their history, please get in touch

 The date of manufacture of these units is pretty vague, though it is likely that it was 1965.
-That fact that the rides were exhibited at the Amusements Trades Exhibition, held at Alexandra Palace, London, in late January 1966 backs this up.
-They were released for the summer season of 1966.
+The fact that the rides were exhibited at the Amusements Trades Exhibition, held at Alexandra Palace, London, in late January 1966 backs this up.
+They were released in the summer season of 1966.
 Originally, all the Daleks were red, but by October 1966, a less popular black version was also available, promoted in the trade press (Coin Slot newspaper), as the 'Dalek Supreme'.

-The ride has an access hole on its right hand side, through which the child can enter.
+The ride has an access hole on its right-hand side, through which the child can enter.
 A small seat faces the controls for the appendages.
 When a coin is inserted, the Dalek begins to move, rotating 360 degrees, while also moving in a lateral 'figure-of-eight' motion.
-During operation the lights flash and a suitable soundtrack plays.
+During operation, the lights flash and a suitable soundtrack plays.

 By today's standards, these rides are a heath-and-safety nightmare.
 Children's fingers could easily become trapped (or worse) as the unit operates.
-The way they move means you can't stand too close, unless you want scraped shins.
+The way they move means you can't stand too close unless you want scraped shins.

 The sound is provided by a tape deck situated inside the dome (which also contains the circuitry for the timer and lights).
 The design seems to vary from ride to ride.
-Some (presumably earlier) models have cut down reel-to-reel tape decks while others have eight track cassette players fitted.
+Some (presumably earlier) models have cut-down reel-to-reel tape decks while others have eight-track cassette players fitted.
 It is more than likely that many of these have since been replaced by more modern alternatives.

-The circuitry housed in the dome became very hot and this seems to have caused a number domes to become brittle, crack and shatter - leaving a hole in the top, exposing the electrics.
+The circuitry housed in the dome became very hot and this seems to have caused a number of domes to become brittle, crack and shatter - leaving a hole in the top, exposing the electrics.
 This hole was often hidden by the creative addition of a flashing beacon.
 It is possible that later models had a beacon fitted as standard.

 The soundtracks also varied.
 Some have sound effects taken from the Dalek movies, while others play the Doctor Who TV theme and/or produce a ranting Dalek voice.
 What the 'factory standard' tape was is unknown.

 The original colour scheme is consistently red (pigmented fibreglass gel coat).
-However, may hours in the sunshine often bleached the colour to a mild pink, at which point the rides were often repainted in any of a multitude of colour schemes.
+However, many hours in the sunshine often bleached the colour to a mild pink, at which point the rides were often repainted in any of a multitude of colour schemes.

-In collecting terms, these rides aren't for the feint-hearted.
+In collecting terms, these rides aren't for the faint-hearted.
 The cast metal frame/base that carries the motor takes two men to lift.
 The main carcass is 'all in one' from below the neck, down to and including the fender.
 The floor is reinforced, and the carcass is thickly laid up in fibreglass.

 The basic GRP hemispheres are integral to the skirt but are then enhanced with spun aluminium covers (in two different sizes).
 Many of these covers have succumbed to small prying fingers as they are only held on with contact adhesive, which would have become soft under the warm summer sun.
 The slats are thick aluminium, but still managed to become snapped on some units.